Can't Let Go? How To Be Less Clingy In Your Relationships

 Give your partner space

-The fact is, most people need space every once in a while.
-They need the freedom to think about their thoughts and inhabit their own space for a bit.
+The fact is that most people need space every once in a while.
+They may need the freedom to think about their thoughts and inhabit their own space for a bit.

-After all, you want your partner to spend time with you because she chooses to and wants to…not because you happen to be there every time she turns around.
+After all, you likely want your partner to spend time with you because they choose to, not because you happen to be there every time they turn around.

 Trust your partner

 These trust issues could be leftover baggage from a past relationship or even from a rocky childhood.
-If someone lets you down when you depended on them, that can be not easy to overcome.
+If someone lets you down when you depended on them, that can be challenging to overcome.

 Build your confidence